IOSPE PHOTOS

 Flower Size .2" [5 mm]

-Found in Bolivia at elevations around 1400 to 2000 meters as a mini-miniature sized, cool to cold growing epiphyte with slender, erect, blackish ramicauls enveloped by 2, thin, tubular sheaths and carrying a single, apical, erect, coriaceous, narrowly elliptical, acute, more or less cuneate below into the petiolate base leaf that blooms in the spring on a slender, more or less horizontal, 1.8 to 2" [4.5 to 5 cm] long, single flowered inflorescence arisisng from low on the ramicaul, with a bract near the middle and another at the base as well as a tubular floral bract.
+Found in Bolivia at elevations around 1400 to 2000 meters as a mini-miniature sized, cool growing epiphyte with slender, erect, blackish ramicauls enveloped by 2, thin, tubular sheaths and carrying a single, apical, erect, coriaceous, narrowly elliptical, acute, more or less cuneate below into the petiolate base leaf that blooms in the spring on a slender, more or less horizontal, 1.8 to 2" [4.5 to 5 cm] long, single flowered inflorescence arisisng from low on the ramicaul, with a bract near the middle and another at the base as well as a tubular floral bract.

 Synonyms Luzama setipes (Schltr.)
 Luer 2006